KRU-Coder/spell/README.md

 ## Usage
 Once the app is running, you can:

-Browse through the list of spells fetched from the D&D 5e API.
+- Browse through the list of spells fetched from the D&D 5e API.
-Click on any spell to view its detailed information.
+- Click on any spell to view its detailed information.
-Navigate between pages using the pagination controls.

 ## Technologies Used
-React.js
+- React.js
-React Router (for navigation)
+- React Router (for navigation)
-Tailwindcss  (for styling)
+- Tailwindcss  (for styling)

-my_spell/
+spell/
 ├── public/
 ├── src/
+│   ├── components/
-│   ├── components/spell
+│   │   ├── spell/
-│   │   ├── SpellList.js
+│   │   │   ├── SpellList.js
-│   │   ├── SpellDetails.js
+│   │   │   ├── SpellDetails.js
 │   ├── pages/
 │   │   ├── Landing.tsx
 │   ├── services/